Troubleshooting

 If support cannot tell you what happened, where it posted, and why, the problem is real enough to push further.

-History AND cash are both inconsistent
+History and cash are both inconsistent

 A missing row plus missing or wrong cash is the strongest sign that this needs direct support review.